The Screaming Shadow

-The Screaming Shadow is a 1920 American 15-chapter silent action film serial directed by Ben F. Wilson and Duke Worne.
+The Screaming Shadow is a 1920 American 15-chapter silent film serial directed by Ben F. Wilson and Duke Worne.
 The film is considered to be lost.
-The serial's themes of "eternal life" and "premature burial" seem to tilt it into the horror genre as well.
-Actor/co-director Wilson died at age 54 in 1930 from a heart ailment.

 Plot

 A criminal organization called the Black Seven are after the secret of eternal life.
 They also seek world domination, and their first move in that direction is to seize the royal throne of Prince Rupert of Burgonia.